 We are currently recruiting to the following posts:

-- Associate Professor Economics & Finance
+- Associate Professor (Teaching) in Accounting

-- Assistant Professor Management and Marketing
+- Assistant Professor in Management and Marketing (x2)

-- Associate Professor Management and Marketing
+- Associate Professor in Management and Marketing

-- Professor Accounting
+- Professor in Accounting

 Our research is internationally renowned, both for its academic rigour and the benefits it brings to society as a whole.
 We work with partners around the world to push boundaries – not just keeping up with the latest developments, but setting the agenda and leading business thinking.
 We work with partners in all sectors to inform policy and to develop innovative approaches to thinking and problem-solving.

 The School has ten Research Centres, which have the potential to be internationally renowned centres of excellence.
 These Centres are:

 - Quantitative Research in Finance and Economics